 - You may wish to have your caregiver go with you to your appointments.
 Your caregiver can take notes or ask any additional questions if you happen to forget.

-What To Ask Before Starting a Trial
+What to Ask Before Starting a Clinical Trial

 Once you find a trial and meet the eligibility requirements, you will go through a process called informed consent.
 During this process, your healthcare team and members of the research team conducting the trial will tell you all you need to know about the trial.
 Make sure you receive answers to the questions below: